 Another remarkable resource for tracing your family history in Australia is the National Library of Australia which has a platform called Trove.
 Here you will find almost everything from historical newspapers (including local ones) to books, photographs, maps and archives.
 You can research broadly (e.g. a significant battle) or specifically (your relative’s name).
 Bear in mind, people weren’t necessarily known by their full name in the past, so it’s worth using their family name and town of origin or their unit name.

-The Anzac Portal is a website designed to provide education and community awareness for the Anzac Centenary 2014-2018.
-It provides a range of resources to support classroom teaching about Australia’s wartime history.
-There is also information about commemorative events, research tips, a bibliography, and other websites that might be of use, including cultural institutions and community groups.
+The Anzac Portal provides a range of resources to support classroom teaching about Australia’s wartime history.
+There is also information about commemorative events, research tips and other websites that might be of use, including cultural institutions and community groups.

 In real life